 That’s Minimum Order Quantity.
 Many small brands get tripped up here.
 You don’t want to tie up $40K in inventory before you know your product sells.

-Look for flexible partners who allow short runs—500 to 1,000 units to start is reasonable.
+Flexible partners may allow short runs—500 to 1,000 units to start is reasonable.
 This also gives you room to adjust your formula or branding based on early feedback.

-And be honest about what you need.
-If you’re not ready for full custom, you may be better off with a private label option at first.
+Walking this tightrope is really tough, so the best thing you can do is to be very honest about what you need.
+If you’re not ready for full custom or can’t find a quality manufacturer with an agreeable MOQ, you may be better off with a private label option at first.
 It’s faster and cheaper—and if the product catches on, you can move to a custom run later.

 What comes after manufacturing?